ucc23/ucc/_pages/FAQ.md

 where `shared_members_percent` is the percentage of common members between objects (since a given object can be compared to many others, we take the maximum value found).
+The object presented earlier in the literature is considered the original, while the later one is considered the duplicate.

 The `P_dup` value is equivalent to `1 - C_dup`, where `C_dup` is the factor used
 in the UTI calculation (see [What is the UTI parameter?](#what-is-the-uti-parameter)).